Transparency

 • Bitwarden for password security

-• Bluesky for social media
+• Bluesky for a social media presence

 • Canny for public feedback